sfeir-open-source/sfeir-school-nodejs/docs/markdown/javascript/00-TITLE.md

 # JavaScript

-- langage de programmation de script
+- scripting programming language
-- créé en 1995 par Brendan Eich
+- created in 1995 by Brendan Eich
-- standardisé en juin 1997 sous le nom d'ECMAScript: ES1
+- standardized in June 1997 as ECMAScript: ES1

-Javascript est une implémentation d'ECMAScript par Mozilla.
+JavaScript is an implementation of ECMAScript by Mozilla.

 Notes: